nikola82739-cmd/NTColors/README.md

-# [🔅] NTColors
+# [🔅] Colors

-NTColors is a simple, header-only C++ library that provides a convenient namespace for adding color and style to terminal output using ANSI escape codes.
+Colors is a simple, header-only C++ library that provides a convenient namespace for adding color and style to terminal output using ANSI escape codes.

 ## [❓] Usage